 - The use or possession of alcoholic beverages, narcotics, addictive or hallucinatory drugs on or off campus.
 The college reserves the right to require a test for drugs upon probable cause.

-- The use of pornographic materials in any form, including the use of college computers to access pornographic sites on the Internet.
+- The use of pornographic materials in any form, including pornographic sites on the Internet.

 - Unmarried students making housing arrangements with unmarried persons of the opposite gender.